civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/1-what's-this.md

 ---
 order: 1
-title: The Civil Rights Cold Case Act
+title: What is the Cold Case Act?
 link: About
 ---